At the end of the course

 Course material.
 All course material (slides, handouts, orders, etc.) will be provided in English.

-For management and flight safety reasons, the course will have a maximum of three PRTFs during the flying phase.
+For management and flight safety reasons, the course will have a maximum of four PRTFs during the flying phase.

 The course will provide an introduction to working in a standardised, basic PRTF composition that has all the various elements in it, i.e.: